-In this article, we explain how much income protection costs and which factors will make it more or less expensive.
-Income protection insurance is also referred to as sick pay insurance and provides a replacement monthly benefit in situations where the insured person becomes unable to work due to illness or injury.
+In this article, we explain how much income protection insurance costs and which factors will make it more or less expensive.
+Income protection insurance is also called sick pay insurance and provides a replacement monthly benefit in situations where the insured person becomes unable to work due to illness or injury.

 How much does income protection insurance cost?

-The cost of income protection insurance depends on a number of factors such as age and the level of cover chosen amongst others.
-It is important, therefore, to compare income protection insurance cover across a number insurers to make sure you are getting the best deal.
+The cost of income protection insurance depends on a number of factors such as age and the level of cover you choose but there are other factors that you should consider too as they could help you reduce the cost of your insurance.
+You should also compare income protection insurance cover across a number of insurers to make sure you are getting the best deal.

-What factors influence the cost of income protection insurance?
+What factors affect the cost of income protection insurance?

 With all income protection insurance policies there is a deferred period built in.
 The deferment period is the period between first being off work and when the benefit begins to be paid to you.
 This is typically between one month and three months but can be up to 12 months.
 The longer the deferred period on an income protection insurance policy the lower the premium.